ddbj/www/_faq/en/specify-bootstrap.md

 lang: en
 ---

-## Is it possible to specify BOOTSTRAP when performing analyses with ClustalW?

 In ClustalW, BOOTSTRAP calculations are performed for all analyses. <br>Select [Download Tree File] at the end of the output file to download a .phb file.<br><br>Note that .phb files will not be produced if the following combinations of options are chosen for the [FORMAT] and [CLUSTERING] fields of the input form.<br>
 <table id="mktable_noline" style="margin-left:50px;">